sanasharma12/k8s-multitier-app/README.md

 Frontend exposed via NodePort allowing access in a browser.

-### Log Cleanup:

-Implemented a CronJob that runs at regular intervals to clean up log files in pods.

 ## How to Access the App
 Visit the frontend using your browser: